Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 I told you not to interfere

-Max sees Airiona fiddling with her CSD
+Max sees Spike fiddling with her CSD

 Bursun procedes to kill Minia who froze with fear

-Airiona saves Minia sacrificing the Cyber.Beast that was her fathers.
+Spike saves Minia sacrificing the Cyber.Beast that was her fathers.
 At the same time she manges to teleport Minia away to one of the stadium among the fans.

-Minia: did Airiona just save me?
+Minia: did Spike just save me?
 That never happend to me before I was frozen from fear

-Bursun Smiles looking back at Airiona
+Bursun Smiles looking back at Spike

 Max: were you that jealous of your sister that you would stupe so low

-Airiona: I... yes.
+Spike: I... yes.
 Yes I was

 Max screams in rage